ArcanaBatch/CABBaGe/README.md

 ____

 The application core is built from three standalone modules:
-### Bayesian Classifier, Feature Extractor and Feature Filter
+### Bayesian Classifier, Feature Extractor and Feature Filter (only with GUICABBaGe)

 * The Bayesian Classifier, this module uses a Naive Bayes Classifier technique which is based on the so-called Bayesian theorem and is particularly suited when the dimensionality of the inputs is high.
 Despite its simplicity, Naive Bayes can often outperform more sophisticated classification methods.
 The module classifies genomic sequences into predetermined classes using a training genome matrix of known parameters (e.g. disease, host age, host sex, geographic location, drug resistance etc.)